chunky-dev/chunky-denoiser/README.md

 # Denoising Plugin

 This is a plugin for [Chunky][chunky] that creates _Portable Float Map_ files (.pfm) for use with denoisers, e.g. [Intel Open Image Denoise][openimagedenoise].
-The plugin was compiled for and tested with Chunky 1.4.5 as well as Chunky 2.0-beta6.

-Please use `chunky-denoiser-chunky1.jar` for Chunky 1.x and `chunky-denoiser-chunky2.jar` for Chunky 2.x (i.e. all Chunky versions for Minecraft 1.13 or later).
+Please use [version 0.3.2](https://github.com/chunky-dev/chunky-denoiser/releases/tag/v0.3.2) for Chunky 1.x and the [latest version](https://github.com/chunky-dev/chunky-denoiser/releases/latest) for Chunky 2.4.0 or later.

 ## Installation